MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-monitor-high-availability.md

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]

-Azure Database for PostgreSQL Flexible Server includes a High Availability (HA) Health Status Monitoring feature, which leverages Azure's Resource Health Check (RHC) framework.
+Azure Database for PostgreSQL Flexible Server includes a High Availability (HA) Health Status Monitoring feature, which uses Azure's Resource Health Check (RHC) framework.
 This service provides continuous insights into the health of HA-enabled instances, notifying you of events that might affect connectivity and availability.
 The following details each health state and associated scenarios to help you troubleshoot and maintain HA stability.

 ## Health States